There are a few general areas for genetic analysis of research animals.

 5. Analysis to identify genetic polymorphisms that influence the phenotype.

 kGen can assist in developing the first four items.
-Genome wide screening for genetic polymorphisms is a large endevour. kGen does not have the resources for this, but will gladly help you get in touch with organisations that may help you.
+Genome wide screening for genetic polymorphisms and location identification are large endevours. kGen does not have the resources for this, but will gladly help you get in touch with organisations that may help you.

 The first three we use to investigate if the animal is transgenic.
 It can also be used for known mutations such as the nonagouti mutation.
 It could be obvious if the mutation is dominant, but when recessive traits are to be retained it is important to use a welldesigned method.